mougiakouel/QGIS-Training-Manual/vector_analysis/network_analysis.rst

 Since so many different configurations are possible when analyzing networks, the plugin doesn't assume anything before you've set it up.
 Unfortunately, this means that it won't do anything at all if you don't set it up first.

-To do that, find and click on :menuselection:`Plugins --> Road graph --> Road graph settings`.
+* Click on the menu item :menuselection:`Plugins --> Road graph --> Road graph
+  settings`.
 A dialog will appear.
-Make sure it's set up like this (use defaults unless otherwise specified):
+* Make sure it's set up like this (use defaults unless otherwise specified):

 .. image:: ../_static/vector_analysis/040.png
    :align: center